John Dastin: Letter to John XXII

 Dastin argues that artificial transmutation into gold with the help of sulphur of mercury (argent vive) is equivalent to natural transformation.
 Furthermore, that "art imitates nature, and in certain respects corrects and surpasses it just as infirm nature is changed by the industry of medicine."

 Rosarius

 The Rosarius Philosophorum, also known by its incipit Desiderabile desiderium (the desired desire).
 The Rosarium is known in manuscript and was printed in 1702 by Jean-Jacques Manget in his Bibliotheca Chemica Curiosa.

-It was also attributed to Dastin's contemporary Arnaldus de Villa Nova (1238-1311 or 1313) and translated into French under the title La Vraie Pratique de la noble science d'alchimie.
+It was also attributed to Dastin's contemporary Arnaldus de Villa Nova (1238–1311 or 1313) and translated into French under the title La Vraie Pratique de la noble science d'alchimie.
 Later still it was attributed to Nicolas Flamel under the title The Book of Washing.

 Visio

 In manuscripts, this text was often associated with the Visio Edwardi.
-It was printed for the first time in 1625 under the title Visio Ioannis Dastin, and translated into English in 1652 in the Theatrum Chemicum Britannicum of Elias Ashmole as Dastin's Dreame.
+It was printed for the first time in 1625 under the title Visio Ioannis Dastin.

+An English translation, Dastin's Dream appeared in Theatrum Chemicum Britannicum of Elias Ashmole, published 1652.
+Ashmole wrote "I am persuaded. ...
+Dastin's Dream, has been turned into English Verse by some later Philosopher; for in his days we meet with no such refined English."